HildoBijl/stepwise/packages/value-types/README.md

 )
 ```

 The helper returns a new registry and preserves the value-type definitions themselves.
-It throws when two registries contain the same type key, even if both keys reference the same definition.
+Reusing the same definition is allowed, while conflicting definitions with the same type key throw an error.
 This prevents one domain integration from silently overriding another.

 Malformed registries, unknown capability names, and incomplete adapters are also rejected. `isValueType` and `isValueTypes` expose the same validation as type guards.
 They delegate each supplied adapter to the guard owned by its capability package, so changes to an adapter contract remain defined in one place.